-The Andalusian horse has no equine match in history.
+The Andalusian horse breed has no equine match in history.
 Its likeness can be seen in museums, marble statues, and dark, dramatic oils.
 Its history includes riders whose names are fixtures in human history: El Cid, Hannibal and William the Conqueror.
 It bears a resemblance to Pegasus, the winged horse of ancient Greece; was present at the fall of Troy; and bore the Romans as they conquered ancient Europe.

 Before they were discovered by the world, Spanish horses lived on the Iberian Peninsula for centuries in relative isolation until foreign invaders and their mounts landed on Spanish shores.